outdreamer/build-a-cure/docs/specific_problem_analysis/math/math.md

+  - questions that a computer may not be able to answer even with unlimited memory/computation capacity, without trial & error or other memory-based approach (simply storing methods that worked & incrementally building on that info) to determine system analysis methods
+    - what calculations will prove to be optimal (faster/more accurate), before or during processing

+  - find meta-math structure:
+    - which would allow/incentivize/generate the changes in info functions/variables (change types: interaction, aggregation, structure-filling, gaps, convergence, similarities) of known math operations
+    - is it a metric like efficient stability that allows info to develop into a measurable structure in the first place (possibly changeable interaction), or is it enforced by a system of a set of limits forcing info to interact those ways (definitively inevitable interaction)
+    - 'the information amount/type/variance stored in this definition/structure can only take form in or interact with these other structures/to these degrees/in these spaces/on these interaction levels'
+      - information = certainty = definition = structure
+      - 'this certainty/structure can only interact with or be formatted in these certainties/structures'
+      - can you calculate the set of math relationships more quickly by examining opposing structures of uncertainty/randomness, by applying operations to existing certainties, or by finding a common differentiating standard in between, like abstraction'

 - math (information-probability interaction) metadata

   - whats the reason for number relationships (numbers being a definition of value, math having a set of relationships between values)